black-sat/black/docs/installation/macos.rst

 All the dependencies are available through Homebrew::

-   $ brew install cmake hopscotch-map nlohmann-json fmt
+   $ brew install cmake hopscotch-map nlohmann-json fmt llvm

+Note that the `llvm` package is required because BLACK does not currently compile with the stock Apple `clang` version, which does not support enough C++20 features.

 Now at least one backend must be chosen and installed.